-LRPOG meeting dates and quarterly report submissions May 2022 - Quarter Four August 2022 - Quarter One November 2022 - Quarter Two February 2023 - Quarter Three May 2024 - Quarter Four
+LRPOG meeting dates and quarterly report submissions

+- May 2022 Quarter Four

+- August 2022 Quarter One

+- November 2022 Quarter Two

+- February 2023 Quarter Three

+- May 2023 Quarter Four

 In addition to this a number of other meetings have been established to ensure that the conversations take place at a team level and cascade up.
-Wards are provided with monthly data in regards to their use of restrictive practice at their monthly ward governance meeting, which is attended by members of the ward MDT and leadership, members of the acute leadership team and directorate leadership team also attend on a ad-hoc basis.
+Wards are provided with monthly data in regard to their use of restrictive practice at their monthly ward governance meeting, which is attended by members of the ward MDT and leadership, members of the acute leadership team and directorate leadership team also attend on an ad-hoc basis.
 This meeting allows for very specific ward/patient focussed discussions.